crh225/ARMServicePortal/.mcp/arm-portal.workflows.md

 Reviewers evaluate the plan and approve or request changes.

-For dev environment, auto-merge may proceed without explicit approval.
+For dev environment, auto-merge may proceed for human-initiated requests only.

 For other environments, required approvals must be obtained.